Winweb Logo

 We host our website and the associated serverless functions on the Google Cloud Platform (GCP) via Firebase Hosting.
 The provider is Google Ireland Limited (“Google"), Gordon House, Barrow Street, Dublin 4, Ireland.
 Firebase Hosting automatically uses the Google Cloud CDN (Content Delivery Network) to distribute content worldwide via edge servers and optimize loading times.
 Requests are routed through the CDN network before they reach the actual servers.

-When you visit our website, Google Cloud (including the CDN) automatically collects various technical data in log files in order to ensure the functionality and security of the services.
+When you visit our website, Google Cloud (including the CDN) automatically collects various technical data in log files to ensure the functionality and security of the services.
 This includes in particular:

 This data is required by Google Cloud for the provision and maintenance of the services and is used for troubleshooting, security analysis and performance optimization.
 The log files are stored by Google Cloud for a limited period of time and then automatically deleted.

-The data transfer to the USA is based on the standard contractual clauses of the EU Commission.
+The data transfer to the USA is based on the European Commission's standard contractual clauses.
 Details can be found here: https://cloud.google.com/terms/sccs and https://privacy.google.com/businesses/gdprcontrollerterms/sccs/.

-Further information on the subject of security and data protection at Google Cloud can be found here: https://cloud.google.com/security/privacy and https://policies.google.com/privacy?hl=de.
+Further information on security and data protection at Google Cloud can be found here: https://cloud.google.com/security/privacy and https://policies.google.com/privacy?hl=de.

 Order processing